-The structure of this paper is organized as follows: in section 2, we review the EMA theory with momentum relaxation and study the time-evolution of complexity for homogeneous and isotropic charged/neutral AdS$_{d+1}$ black branes.
-In the context of CA conjecture, we consider WDW patches that include null sheets bounding the bulk and joint terms, and investigate how the holographic complexity approaches the late time limit on them.
-In section 3, we study the dyonic AdS black branes in the presence of non-linear kinetic term in the k-essence model.
-Beside, we consider the inclusion of a Maxwell surface term to the action that will be affected the late-time growth in the CA proposal.
+The structure of this paper is organized as follows: in section 2, we review the EMA theory with momentum relaxation and study the time-evolution of the holographic complexity for the charged/neutral AdS$_{d+1}$ black branes.
+In the context of CA conjecture, we consider the WDW patch that includes null sheets bounding the bulk and joint terms, and investigate how the holographic complexity approaches the late time limit on them.
+We will also investigate the transport properties of the dual theory in CM physics from the holographic point of view.
+In section 3, we study the dyonic AdS black branes in the presence of the non-linear kinetic term in the k-essence model.
+In calculating the growth rate, the contribution of the Maxwell surface term to the action will be considered, as well.
 Finally, the section 4 is dedicated to a brief summary and concluding remarks.